Wi-Fi 6 (802.11ax)

 Wi-Fi 5 vs Wi-Fi 6

-Wi-Fi 5 (802.11n/ac) | Wi-Fi 6 (802.11ax) | |
+| Feature | Wi-Fi 5 (802.11n/ac) | Wi-Fi 6 (802.11ax) |

-Channels available | 20/40/80/160 MHz1 | 20/40/80/160 MHz1 |
+| Channels available | 20/40/80/160 MHz | 20/40/80/160 MHz |

-Bands used | 2.4 and 5 GHz | 2.4 and 5 GHz |
+| Bands used | 2.4 and 5 GHz | 2.4 and 5 GHz |

-Maximum # Spatial Streams (SS) to increase peak data rates | 4×4 | 8×8 |
+| Maximum # Spatial Streams (SS) | 4x4 | 8x8 |

-Highest order of modulation to increase bits/symbol and decrease error margin | 256-QAM | 1024-QAM |
+| Highest order of modulation | 256-QAM | 1024-QAM |

-Multi-user MIMO to increase efficiency by providing concurrent user uploads | downlink only | uplink and downlink |
+| Multi-user MIMO | Downlink only | Uplink and downlink |

-OFDMA to increase efficiency by combining short packets | No | Yes |
+| OFDMA | No | Yes |

-IoT Target Wake Time to conserve battery life | No | Yes |
+| IoT Target Wake Time | No | Yes |

-BSS Coloring to increase capacity and channel reuse | No | Yes |
+| BSS Coloring | No | Yes |

-Enhanced Open to provide encryption on open, non-password protected networks | No | Yes |
+| Enhanced Open | No | Yes |

-WPA3 for more robust authentication | No | Yes |
+| WPA3 | No | Yes |

-Note: 1 Although 80/160 MHz channels are supported, they are not typically used due to high channel utilization.
+Note: Although 80/160 MHz channels are supported, they are not typically used due to high channel utilization.
 Wi-Fi 6E and the 6 GHz channel addresses this by providing up to seven additional 80/160 MHz channels.

-How do I choose a Wi-Fi 6 vendor?
+How Do I Choose a Wi-Fi 6 Vendor?

 Your Wi-Fi vendor should:

-- Demonstrate industry leadership as recognized by leading analysts such as Gartner, Forrester, and IDC.
+- Demonstrate industry leadership as recognized by leading analysts such as Gartner, Forrester, and IDC

-- Deliver built-in security with unified policy enforcement across wired and wireless networks.
+- Deliver built-in security with unified policy enforcement across wired and wireless networks

-- Simplify operations by using AI and machine learning to automate optimization and provide actionable recommendations to remediate issues.
+- Simplify operations by using AI and machine learning to automate optimization and provide actionable recommendations

-- Offer secure, energy efficient IoT capabilities to enable you to leverage APs as an IoT connectivity platform using Bluetooth Low Energy (BLE), Zigbee, or USB ports.
+- Offer secure, energy efficient IoT capabilities to enable you to leverage APs as an IoT connectivity platform

-- Provide the flexibility to manage on-prem or in the cloud and to deploy with or without gateways.
+- Provide the flexibility to manage on-prem or in the cloud and to deploy with or without gateways

-Related Wi-Fi 6 (802.11ax) resources
+Related Wi-Fi 6 (802.11ax) Resources

 Wi-Fi 6 Quick Reference Guide